 What are the treatments for dry mouth?

-If you visit the doctor for the treatment of your dry mouth, you are asked about the medications or the diet that you have been taking recently.
-The doctor checks out the systematic disease and other special condition that you have to get to the main cause of your dry mouth.
+If you visit the doctor for the treatment of your xerostomia, you are asked about the medications or the diet that you have been taking recently.
+The doctor checks out the systematic disease and other special condition that you have to get to the main cause of your xerostomia.

 Your doctor can do the following tasks to stop your dry mouth:

 - Prescribe topical sprays and oral rinses and mouthwashes to stimulate your saliva flow again

 - Your doctor can prescribe necessary vitamins and minerals to treat your dry mouth and your altered taste

 - Prescribe medications like pilocarpine, cevimeline and other drugs depending on your case and cause of xerostomia

 - Warn you of the diet and types of food that have left you with the xerostomia

 - The doctor can also suggest you to eat and try foods that re good for your dry mouth

 - Refer you to a dental specialist for treating caries and to treat your poor oral health condition by strategies like fluoride application and scheduled plan for healthier teeth